 If required, you can prevent people from bypassing Do Not Disturb Mode by disabling Allow Repeated Calls option.

 How to Enable Do Not Disturb Mode on iPhone

-To enable Do Not Disturb mode, go to Settings > Do Not Disturb and move the toggle next to Do Not Disturb to ON position.
+To enable Do Not Disturb mode, go to Settings > Focus > Do Not Disturb and move the toggle next to Do Not Disturb to ON position.

-On the same screen, you will see the option to Schedule Do Not Disturb Mode to automatically begin and end at specified times of the day.
+On the same screen, you will see the option to Add Schedule or Automation option, which allows you to automatically trigger Do Not Disturb Mode on your iPhone based on Time or Location.